paciorekaneta2025-glitch/finance-portfolio/FLAT-PAYEMENT-SCHEDULES/README.md

 Understanding flat payment schedules is often the first step toward understanding more advanced financial concepts, including investment appraisal and retirement planning models.

 <img width="1284" height="692" alt="image" src="https://github.com/user-attachments/assets/463bc493-6d3f-4e1d-81d4-970f1d144b2c" />

+## 2. Understanding Simple Future Value – The Future Value of Money

+A Flat Payment Schedule shows how a single fixed payment repays a loan over time — part of the payment goes toward interest, while the remainder reduces the principal balance until the loan is fully repaid.
+This concept serves as the bridge between IRR calculations and a loan amortisation table.

+### What is Future Value?

+Future Value (FV) represents how much money invested today will be worth at a future date after earning interest.

+Put simply:

+Future Value helps us estimate how money grows over time.

+It is one of the fundamental concepts used in:

+	* Investing
+	* Saving
+	* Loans and credit
+	* Retirement planning
+	* Financial modelling

+A Simple Example

+Suppose you invest:

+	* £1,000
+	* At an annual interest rate of 5%
+	* For 3 years

+Your money grows each year because the interest earned is added to the investment balance.

+Future Value Formula

+#### FV=PV(1+r)n

+Where:
+	* FV = Future Value
+	* PV = Present Value (the amount invested today)
+	* r = annual interest rate
+	* n = number of years

+Calculation

+FV=1000(1+0.05)^3

+Result:

+FV≈1,157.63

+After 3 years, an investment of £1,000 grows to approximately:

+£1,157.63